Your compliance connection for environmental equipment, analytical services, and regulatory training.

 Sulfate (Turbidimetric)

-This method is applicable to drinking and surface waters, domestic and industrial wastes.
-The method is suitable for all concentration ranges of sulfate; however, in order to obtain reliable readings, use a sample aliquot containing not more than 40 mg sulfate /L. The minimum detectable limit is approximately 1 mg/L sulfate.
-Sulfate ion is converted to a barium sulfate suspension under controlled conditions.
+This method is for the determination of sulfate from drinking and surface waters, domestic and industrial wastes.
+An aliquot of sample is treated with barium chloride to form a barium sulfate suspension under controlled conditions.
 The resulting turbidity is determined by a nephelometer, filter photometer or spectrophotometer and compared to a curve prepared from standard sulfate solutions.
-Suspended matter and color interfere.
-Correct by running blanks from which the barium chloride has been omitted.
-Silica in concentrations over 500 mg/L will interfere.

 (EPA: Office of Water)